Flaque/quirk/README.md

 Illustrations should be excessively cute and burst with as much personality as your artistic talent can muster.
 None of that sleek silicon valley business casual airplane art.
 Nah. **Give me bubbles and smiles.** We're making a healthy-cool app here, not some collared-shirt wearing fintech money market manstravaganza.

-Though the UI design tweeks I stole from a lot of other apps, this general thinking comes from [the game design concept of "Juice."](https://www.youtube.com/watch?v=216_5nu4aVQ)
+When I first started making things, I made those websites that just threw every color you could on the page and it looked awful.
+Eventually I noticed it looked awful and then because super cautious about doing anything remotely interesting.
+I think I'm not back in a happy medium.
+The UI design tweeks I stole from a lot of other apps, this general thinking comes from [the game design concept of "Juice."](https://www.youtube.com/watch?v=216_5nu4aVQ)

 # License